Sure Shot Marine

 Rates

-$150 per hour.
 All work billed at a single hourly rate.
-No trip fees within the central Bay Area.
+The minimum covers the trip and setup to your boat, so there's no separate trip charge within the central East Bay Area.